- BACKGROUND INDEX: The refractive index of the surrounding, background medium in the simulation region.

 - INTEGRATION SHAPE: Options include circular, and rectangular.

-- X1, X2, Y1, Y2 (or Z1, Z2) (valid for rectangular integration): defines the vertices of a rectangle over which the characteristic impedance Z0 is integrated
+- X1, X2, Y1, Y2 (or Z1, Z2) (valid for rectangular integration): define the vertices of a rectangle over which the characteristic impedance Z0 is integrated

 - CENTER X, CENTER Y (or CENTER Z), RADIUS (valid for circular integration): defines the center and radius of a circle over which the characteristic impedance is integrated